 Arrangements for Children

-Following separation, one of the main things you will be concerned about are the arrangements for your children, such as who they will live and when they are to spend time with their other parent.
+Following separation or divorce, one of the main things you will be concerned about are the arrangements for your children, such as who they will live and when they are to spend time with their other parent.

 Upon separation, it is preferable for parents to try and agree child arrangements between yourselves, as this can assist in developing an effective co-parenting relationship – which is essential.